Resilient

 Will AI replace Water Res.
 Specialists?

-No. We don't think AI will replace Water Resource Specialists, but the job will definitely change as the tools get smarter.
+No. We don't think AI will replace Water Resource Specialists, but the job will look different as automation takes over its more routine tasks.

 Reveal More